lukejacksonn/blub/README.md

 console.log(b + c); // => 6
 ```

-The main advantage of this approach over a traditional bundler is that the scripts in the bundle haven't been hoisted into one big module scope then, which means, in theory, they can be reused by subsequently loaded modules.
-That is, the browser could communicate to the server what it has already received and make sure those recouses aren't sent down as part of future bundles.
+The main advantage of this approach over a traditional bundler is that the scripts in the bundle haven't been hoisted into one big module scope, which means, in theory, they can be reused by subsequently loaded modules.
+The browser could even communicate to the server what it has already received in its request and make sure those seen files aren't sent down again as part of future bundles.

-Another benefit of this approach is that import maps can be supported at a server level so for example:
+With this same setup import maps can be supported at a server level too.
+For example:

 ```json
 {